fingerprintjs/fingerprintjs-pro-ios/README.md

 It is possible to manually select an endpoint from a predefined set of regions.
 The library uses the `global` region by default.
 The list of existing regions can be found in our [developer documentation](https://dev.fingerprint.com/docs/regions).

-Besides selecting a region from the predefined set, it's possible to point the library to a custom endpoint that has the correct API interface with the `.custom(String)` enum value.
-The `String` parameter represents the full URL of the endpoint.
-If the endpoint isn't a valid URL, the library throws a specific error during the `getVisitorId()` calls.
+Besides selecting a region from the predefined set, it's possible to point the library to a custom endpoint that has the correct API interface with the `.custom(domain:)` enum value.
+The `domain` parameter represents the full URL of the endpoint.
+If the endpoint isn't a valid URL, the library throws a specific error during API calls.

-Note: API keys are region-specific so make sure you have the correct one.
+Note: API keys are region-specific so make sure you have selected the correct region during initialization.

 ### Selecting a Region